 Since all nine coastal states of the Baltic Sea – the five Parties of Origin plus Estonia, Latvia, Lithuania and Poland – might be affected by the project, they are all considered Affected Parties.
 The Espoo Convention requires Parties of Origin to inform and consult Affected Parties if a proposed activity might have a potential significant impact across national boundaries.

 Nord Stream 2 was subject to this Espoo Process in 2017.
 At that time, all Parties of Origin consulted with all Affected Parties within the framework of the Espoo Convention.
 This process was based on the Environmental Impact Assessment (EIA) documentation prepared by Nord Stream 2, called the “Espoo Report”.
 Find out more here.

-Espoo Process for the South-Eastern Route in Denmark
+Espoo Process for the Approved South-Eastern Route in Denmark

-Denmark and Poland have since then resolved a long-standing border dispute over an area located south-east of Bornholm, making it available for Nord Stream 2 and other infrastructure projects.
+Denmark and Poland resolved a long-standing border dispute over an area located south-east of Bornholm in 2018, making it available for Nord Stream 2 and other infrastructure projects.
 An application for construction and an EIA for the alternative route south-east of Bornholm was thus filed on April 15, 2019.

-This application will as the other application also be subject to an Espoo Process.
-Denmark will, as Party of Origin, consult with all Affected Parties in the framework of the Espoo Convention.
+This application was as the other applications subject to an Espoo Process.
+Denmark, as Party of Origin, consulted with all Affected Parties in the framework of the Espoo Convention.
 Find out more here.